MFisher14/Teams-Calling-Scripting/README.md

 ---

-*This tool is designed for TCP Calling Issues analysis and Teams calling configuration auditing.*
+*This tool is designed for TMC Calling Issues analysis and Teams calling configuration auditing.*